 Jared E. Katz- Founder

 In December 2001, Jared was assaulted when attending Rutgers University in New Jersey and incurred a traumatic brain injury.
-Several months after this unfortunate experience and myriad tests later, the neurosurgeon diagnosed him with Chiari Malformation and Syringomyelia.
-After continuously researching for pain management solutions online without any success, Jared became extremely frustrated while living with never ending and excruciating pain throughout the years.
+Soon after this unfortunate incident, the neurosurgeon diagnosed him with Chiari Malformation and Syringomyelia.
+After continuously researching pain management solutions online without any success, Jared became extremely frustrated while living with debilitating symptoms throughout the years.
 This would further motivate him to take action.
 This was not the sort of action to reach out to another nonprofit and find out what’s new, it was the sort of action where he felt the need to construct his own nonprofit organization.
 One that would allow him to have a hands on approach with research and community outreach.

 Jared has a background in marketing, sales, screenwriting and video production.
 He believes his creativity stems from the brain injury and constantly searches for solutions in the world.
 Jared currently lives in Santa Monica and serves as Founder and CEO of Conversion, a health technology company.
 Jared is also an author.
 His first book is called Retrain The Brain: A Self Help For Traumatic Brain Injury (TBI).

 Seth Katz – Board Member